What are the Types of Cinnamon?

 Medicinal Uses

 Cinnamon is widely used in traditional medicine for its anti-inflammatory, antioxidant, and digestive properties.
 Ceylon cinnamon is often recommended for medicinal purposes due to its lower coumarin content.
+Also, cinnamon is used in wellness and beauty culture industries.

 The Importance of Choosing the Right Cinnamon